Icon_Top_Black

 Test

-1. Add a 74x74cm black-brown Lerhamn table to shopping cart
+1. Add a 74x74 cm black-brown Lerhamn table to the shopping cart

-2. Continue to checkout with Lerhamn table, Stefan chair, and Fado table lamp
+2. Continue to checkout with the Lerhamn table, Stefan chair and Fado table lamp

-Before the test began, I tested my prototype with a friend who is also learning UI/UX for some feedback.
-Most of the findings are minor, for example, a new path (search) should be added when people are looking for the Lerhamn table on the homepage.
+Before the test began, I tested my prototype with a friend who is also learning UI/UX to gather some feedback.
+Most of the findings were minor, such as the suggestion to add a new path (search) for users looking for the Lerhamn table on the homepage.

-After the internal test, I have then tested the prototype with five testers, of one who was not able to record his screen when doing the test.
-I have run two iterations of the tests.
+After the internal test, I then tested the prototype with five testers, one of whom was unable to record his screen during the test.
+I conducted two iterations of the tests.

 First Iteration